 This presentation includes information on joining us in September 2020.
 You’ll find out about enrolment and term dates, financial and travel support as well as what to expect when you first join Exeter College.

 The recorded sessions from our online showcase event are now available online.
 Here students can find subject specific videos from our wide range of course choices to help Year 11 students settle on their options, or Year 10 students get started on their decision making journey.

 Year 11 Preparation for College work – Flying start

 We want to ensure that our new students are fully prepared for their studies at Exeter College.
 Therefore, we have launched our Flying Start activities earlier than usual this year.
 Flying Start allows students to start thinking about the courses they are interested in studying, by completing engaging and exciting tasks, whilst also developing the skills they will need to study at College.

-All applying students have been sent a link to the first chapter of Flying Start activities, a second chapter will be added in May.
-If you would like to share these resources with your students, you can access them here: https://exe-coll.ac.uk/flyingstart.
+All applying students have been sent a link to the second chapter of Flying Start activities.
+If you would like to share these resources with your students, you can access them here: https://exe-coll.ac.uk/flyingstart2.
 Please only share with Year 11 students, we are working on some alternative resources for Year 10 students (more info below).